 Paragraphs 8(2)(a) and 8(2)(d) risk prioritising market considerations over participants needs.
 It is particularly concerning that only one circumstance is required for the CEO to be satisfied, and therefore could simply be, without specification, any other matter the CEO considers relevant.

-It is also deeply problematic that these proposed changes are buried in the PM Rules and not sufficiently addressed in the accompanying explanatory material.
+It is also deeply problematic for these proposed changes to be buried in the proposed new PM Rules and not sufficiently addressed in the accompanying explanatory material.